• Eviction Lawyer

 About Eviction Lawyer Florida

-Edelboim Lieberman Revah Oshinsky’s eviction attorneys file and defend evictions on behalf of Landlords, Property Managers, and tenants throughout the State of Florida.
+Revah Law Group’s eviction attorneys file and defend evictions on behalf of Landlords, Property Managers, and tenants throughout the State of Florida.

 If you need to evict a problem tenant, or need help defending against a wrongful eviction, speak to an eviction attorney at Evict FL today